Russia keeps up attacks in Ukraine as two sides hold talks

-The two sides expressed some optimism in the past few days.
-Ukrainian presidential aide Mykhailo Podolyak said over the weekend that Russia was “listening carefully to our proposals.”
-He tweeted Monday that the negotiators would discuss “peace, ceasefire, immediate withdrawal of troops & security guarantees.”

-The talks ended without a breakthrough after several hours.
-Podolyak said the negotiators took “a technical pause” and planned to meet again Tuesday.

-Air raid alerts sounded in cities and towns all around the country overnight, from near the Russian border in the east to the Carpathian Mountains in the west, as fighting continued on the outskirts of Kyiv.
-Ukrainian officials said Russian forces shelled several suburbs of the capital, a major political and strategic target for their invasion.
+Meanwhile, air raid alerts sounded in cities and towns around the country overnight, from near the Russian border in the east to the Carpathian Mountains in the west, and fighting continued on the outskirts of Kyiv.
+Ukrainian officials said the Russians shelled several suburbs of the capital.

-Ukrainian authorities said two people died and seven were injured after Russian forces struck an airplane factory in Kyiv, sparking a large fire.
+Ukrainian authorities said two people were killed when Russian forces struck an airplane factory in Kyiv, sparking a large fire.
 The Antonov factory is Ukraine’s largest aircraft manufacturing plant and is best known for producing many of the world’s biggest cargo planes.

 Airstrikes were reported across the country, including the southern city of Mykolaiv, and the northern city of Chernihiv, where heat was knocked out to most of the town.
 Explosions also rang out overnight around the Russian-occupied Black Sea port of Kherson.